euffelmann/bpc/README.md

 # BPC

 The Bayesian polygenic score Probability Conversion (BPC) approach transforms Bayesian polygenic scores (PGSs) into predicted disorder probabilities.
-The BPC approach is described in the following preprint: https://www.medrxiv.org/content/10.1101/2024.01.12.24301157v1.
+The BPC approach is described in the following paper: https://rdcu.be/eIjvC.

 ### Getting Started